kevingallagher/Major-Project-Ideas/README.md

 A series of simple questions to answer at the end of the day to encourage a little reflection.
 Something that made you smile, a thought that got you thinking, or a mood you felt, what you felt when it started raining or even just “how are you feeling today?”.
 Learning to reflect and be aware is key to understanding where your feelings are coming from.
 Over time, either weekly or monthly, you can view your collected data.
-This little time of reflection your can become easier to understand clouded emotions.
+This little time of reflection and seeing your emotions visiually your can, may make it easier to understand your clouded emotions.
 This app can be synced to your Smartwatch to monitor sleep or with other mindfulness apps such as Myfitnesspal to track your eating habits and exercise.

 ## Pros and Cons

-**Pro**
+**Pros**

 * Increased emotional awareness and mindfulness.
-* A place to vent.
-* A place to reflect.
+* A place to vent, but also a place to reflect.
 * I feel my skills lie in illustration.
 I can create relatable characters for the age range I am focusing on and animate them in After Effects.
 I would take inspirations from the character from the app “Headspace”.

-**Con**
+**Cons**

 * I'm not a counsellor, so this app will need a lot of research to complete.
 * A lot of wellness apps out there and an app like this would likely need government funding to stand a chance against the competition.